-SDT is a macro-theory of motivation and well-being, which its prepositions received empirical supports in many countries (Deci & Ryan, 1985; Ryan & Deci, 2017).
+SDT is a macro-theory of motivation and well-being, whose propositions have received empirical support in many countries (Deci & Ryan, 1985; Ryan & Deci, 2017).
 Based on SDT, the satisfaction of basic psychological needs for autonomy (feeling volition and act with choice), competence (feeling effective and capable in doing things and influencing the environment), and relatedness (feeling significant and connected to others) are essential nutrients for high quality motivation and well-being.
-Research has shown that the satisfaction of these basic needs results in positive outcomes, such as engagement at activity, behavior change, and greater performance (Ntoumanis et al., 2020; Ryan, Patrick, Deci, & Williams, 2008).
-The satisfaction of basic needs would most likely result from need-supportive environments across the lifespan, where people feel that social agents (e.g., teachers, coaches, and managers) support their basic needs (Vansteenkiste & Ryan, 2013).
-In contrast, when social environments would not create a needsupportive climate or thwart basic needs, it results in need frustration and negative outcomes.
-That is, need frustration would result from need-thwarting or need-indifference environments, and thus, it related to negative behaviors, such as depression and stress, and lower self-esteem (Bhavsar et al., 2019; Mageau et al., 2015; Weinstein & Ryan, 2011).
+Research has shown that the satisfaction of these basic needs results in positive outcomes, such as engagement in activities, behavior change, and greater performance (Ntoumanis et al., 2020; Ryan, Patrick, Deci, & Williams, 2008).
+The satisfaction of basic needs would most likely result from need-supportive environments across the lifespan, where people feel that social agents (e.g. teachers, coaches, and managers) support their basic needs (Vansteenkiste & Ryan, 2013).
+In contrast, when social environments do not create a need-supportive climate or thwart basic needs, it results in need frustration and negative outcomes.
+That is, need frustration results from need-thwarting or need-indifference environments, and thus, is related to negative behaviors such as depression and stress, and lower self-esteem (Bhavsar et al., 2019; Mageau et al., 2015; Weinstein & Ryan, 2011).